devongarde/ssc/README.txt

 I have a website, arts & ego, at https://dylanharris.org/.
 It has approaching 60G of original content.
 It contains hand coded HTMLs 2 to 5.
 It is a complete mess.
-Despite a long search, I could not find any tools to properly diagnose its flaws.
+Despite a long search, I could not find any tools to properly identify its flaws.
 Anything I did find was at most cursory.

 Then came the cow flu*.